jpeeling13/help-me-api/README.md

 # help-me-api
-The api server to back the help-me-app
+The api server to back the help-me-app.

+This is a project that uses golang.